A+

 Has Crime in Magnolia Increased Since Last Year?

 Examining year-over-year crime data provides insights into short-term trends with regards to the crime activity in Magnolia.
 This analysis involves comparing crime rates from one year to the next, enabling the identification of patterns and fluctuations in crime.
 Such information proves invaluable to residents seeking to make well-informed decisions about their choice of residence.
-In the most recent year, compared to the previous one, total crime in Magnolia has increased by 16.2%.
-Specifically, violent crime has didn't change by 0%, while property crime has increased by 17.7%.
+In the most recent year, compared to the previous one, total crime in Magnolia has decreased by 43.2%.
+Specifically, violent crime has decreased by 33.3%, while property crime has decreased by 44.1%.
 This data empowers individuals with a clearer understanding of the evolving safety landscape in Magnolia.

 Potential Causes for Crime in Magnolia